Controls on gold inflows don’t fix the causes of capital outflows.

 Why not blame gold?
 From 2011 to 2012 India’s gold imports increased nearly 50% to an estimated $57.5 billion.
-Of course, this does hurt their account deficit and it is something they should be concerned with.
+Of course, this does hurt their account deficit, and it is something they should be concerned with.
 But their attempts to close the gap by controlling gold flows are again the wrong tack to take.

 What happens when governments impose restrictions is that they also increase crime.
 With a 10% duty on gold, the profit to smuggle gold bullion into India has increased.
-Though some of the smuggling will be caught, much will make it into the country representing a loss of revenue to the government.
+Though some smuggling will be caught, much will make it into the country, representing a loss of revenue to the government.
 Ten per cent is just too high of a spread to be borne by the Indian public and market for which the gold is intended.

 A recent article by Bloomberg details how gold-smuggling gangs from the Middle East are now entering this business.
 Some Indian jewelers are willing to buy from anyone that can bring them lower cost gold, because it enables them to keep their business running.
-Otherwise they can only live off the scrap metal they receive from the marketplace.
+Otherwise, they can only live off the scrap metal they receive from the marketplace.

 Banks and traders halted imports of gold bullion during August, after the central bank linked inbound shipments to re-exports.
 So gold supplies have become difficult to come by.
 But the recent collapse of the Rupee by 18% has increased the amount of gold being turned in for cash by Indian households, who are also faced with a “credit crunch” caused by the rising financial crisis.
 And so once again, gold – which their government tells them is not a proper investment – has saved the individual by providing liquid funds just when they’re needed.

 How does this affect the external gold market?
 The answer so far is very little.
-The market in China is constantly growing and China’s gold demand may overtake India as the largest consumer in the near future.
+The market in China is constantly growing, and China’s gold demand may overtake India as the largest consumer in the near future.
 Physical demand for gold coins has been strong globally.
 But India’s traditionally strong period of festival and wedding demand now running to Diwali in November will likely see much lower gold imports through official channels.

 Of course, gold will still flow where it is needed.
 The controls that the Indian government has established have done little to stay the hands of investors.

 It’s almost too simple to believe that the government cannot recognize where their focus should be.
 India’s gross domestic product growth rate has been on decline since 2011 from a high of 9.3% to currently 4.4%.
 Capital outflows, distrust of government regulations, and the inability to get businesses active in India are the primary causes of this government’s troubles.
-If the business environment were to be improved then the economy would grow as well.
+If the business environment were to be improved, then the economy would grow as well.
 The people themselves would reinvest into their country.

 In the current environment, in which industry is stifled and unable to grow within India, then we can expect to see, sadly, a decline in confidence and GDP.
 Continuing down this path will inevitably lead to another economic disaster such as Argentina is suffering, along with many other countries with closed markets.